AaronKaa/link-shorten/README.md

 	make install

-If you have all of the requirements, the solution will install and bring up the solution and provided port 80 is available (you may have other servies running) you can access the solution at *http://localhost* .
+If you have all of the requirements, the solution will install and bring up the solution and provided port 80 is available (you may have other services running) you can access the solution at *http://localhost* .

 You can pull down the solution with `make down` and back p with `make up`.